Menu

 10. Mekong Delta

-Discover the charm of the Mekong Delta in Vietnam in July!
+Discover the charm of the Mekong Delta in Vietnam this July!
 Explore Ben Tre, famous for its coconut groves and canals.
-Cruise peacefully to discover local life.
-Then, visit Sadec, a peaceful town steeped in history.
-Immerse yourself in the literary universe of Marguerite Duras, the author of L'Amant.
-In Vinh Long, admire orchards and exotic fruits, explore the islands by boat and taste local artisan products.
-End in Can Tho, the bustling capital of the Mekong Delta.
-In July, expect pleasant temperatures, ranging between 25 and 33 degrees Celsius.
-There may be showers, but these contribute to the lush beauty of the area.
+Enjoy a peaceful cruise and get a glimpse of local life.
+Visit Sadec, a serene town rich in history, and immerse yourself in the literary world of Marguerite Duras, the author of L'Amant.
+In Vinh Long, admire orchards filled with exotic fruits, explore the islands by boat, and taste local artisanal products.
+End your journey in Can Tho, the bustling capital of the Mekong Delta.

 mekong delta